Never have another travel budget disaster again! Our super-detailed vacation budget planner means peace of mind and better travels.

 Money Saving Tips: Embrace doing laundry on the road!
 I sure do.
 I'm happy to spend a relaxing hour or two reading my book while the laundromat hums away.
 And with the money I've saved compared to hotel dry cleaning, I can pay for days of treats.

-Special Long Term Costs
+Special Long Term Travel Costs

 Money Saving Tips: Not all long term travellers sell their belongings, so I did not include these "earnings" in the budget.
 I did, however, include storage costs for everyone, as even the purgers will likely need to pay for the costs of gas to drive those final special boxes to mom's house - and buy mom a thank you meal!
 If you are leaving an apartment before your trip (and can dig deep for some super human discipline), tuck away the money saved from your last months' rent and damage deposit to mitigate those costs upon your return.